mareenjp/pypsa-eur-htates/README.md

 # Code for the master thesis "The potential role of high temperature aquifer thermal energy storage in the Dutch energy"

 This repository is a fork of [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur), extended to integrate high-temperature aquifer thermal energy storage (HT-ATES) in the Netherlands.
-This repository contains the code and report accompanying the master thesis "The potential role of high temperature aquifer thermal energy storage in the Dutch energy".
+This repository contains the code and report accompanying the master thesis "The potential role of high temperature aquifer thermal energy storage in the Dutch energy" ([Download report (PDF)](Master_thesis.pdf)).

 ## What's modified